kaljitism/UNCC-code/http/README.md

 A communication protocol on top of tcp, widely used in web.

 Each HTTP request is consisted of 4 things -

 1. Method
 2. URL
 3. Headers
 4. Body

+HTTPS defaultPort: 443
+HTTP defaultPort: 80